glfw/glfw/README.md

 changes for every release.

 This is a development branch for version 3.3, which is _not yet described_.
+Pre-release documentation is available [here](http://www.glfw.org/docs/3.3/).

+The `master` branch is the stable integration branch and _should_ always compile and run on all supported platforms, although details of newly added features may change until they have been included in a release.
+New features and many bug fixes live in [other branches](https://github.com/glfw/glfw/branches/all) until they are stable enough to merge.

 If you are new to GLFW, you may find the [tutorial](http://www.glfw.org/docs/latest/quick.html) for GLFW